magento/devdocs/guides/v2.1/howdoi/design_config.md

 ### Add fields metadata {#meta_data}

-If in the design configuration form you add new field sets or fields, you must declare how their values are saved in the database in `<your_module_dir>/etc/di.xml`.
+If in the design configuration form you add new fields, in `<your_module_dir>/etc/di.xml` you must specify their parent field sets and the path in database.
 You can also declare the backend model used for processing the field values.
 If you do not specify any model, the default `Magento\Framework\App\Config\Value` model is used.

-The field saving properties declaration looks like following:
+The field declaration in a `di.xml` looks like following:

 {%highlight xml%}
 ...